Tiffany Hoeck Obituary - Ankeny, IA | Legacy Pro

 Formerly Sioux City

-Services will be 10:30 a.m.
-Wednesday at Ankeny First United Methodist Church, 206 SW Walnut Street, in Ankeny, Iowa.
-Visitation will be 5 to 7 p.m. today at Ankeny Memorial Funeral Home, 4208 North Ankeny Blvd.
-Full obituary at www.MemorialServicesOfIowa.com.
+Services will be 10:30 a.m. today at Ankeny First United Methodist Church, 206 SW Walnut Street.
+Arrangements are under the direction of Ankeny Memorial Gardens Funeral Home, 4208 North Ankeny Blvd.
+Due to COVID restrictions and limited capacity at the church, it is encouraged to view the service via livestream: https:/boxcast.tviewemorial-service---tiffany-hoeck-359162.
+Online at www.MemorialServicesOfIowa.com

 Tiffany was born on March 1, 1975, in Cherokee, Iowa, to Vince Cox and Judee Cox.
 She graduated from North High School in Sioux City.
 She later graduated from Iowa State University on a full basketball scholarship.